At Olympics, Chloe Kim takes family on one more epic ride

 Her father, Jong Jin, gave up his job to chase his daughter’s dream.

-Down in the fans section, where Jong Jin was joined by his wife, Boran, along with Chloe’s two sisters, three aunts, two cousins, and her 75-year-old grandma, dad pointed to himself and shouted ”American dream.”
+Down in the fans section, where Jong Jin was joined by his wife, Boran, along with Chloe’s two sisters, three aunts, two cousins, and her 75-year-old grandma, dad pointed to himself and said “American dream,” then let out a big whoop.

 “I did, like, a 12-year sacrifice, and finally I got my reward,” he said.
 “Thank you very much (to) my daughter.”